Bromeliad Care: How To Grow Bromeliad Plants

 More on How To Water A Bromeliad Here.

-Because of its ability to hold and conserve water and provide nourishment for other organisms and small insects, thriving bromeliad plants in their natural setting creates its own small ecosystem.
+Because of its ability to hold and conserve water and provide nourishment for other organisms and small insects, thriving bromeliad plants in their natural setting create their own small ecosystem.

 Related: Are Bromeliads Poisonous Plants?